ilorevilo/beadops/README.md

 ### Purpose

 In my usecase I wanted to determine the space-resolved compression of a hydrogel within a microfluidic chip.
-Therefore, fluorescent beads are embedded in the gel and z-stacks are recorded to determinee the bead positions in 3D.
+Therefore, fluorescent beads are embedded in the gel and z-stacks are recorded to determine the bead positions in 3D.
 Varying pressures are applied to the device, leading to a hydrogel compression.
 For each pressure the bead positions are determined from z-stacks.
-The bead positions are linked between bead configurations at varying pressures to determine the displacement field.
+The bead positions are then linked between bead configurations at varying pressures to determine the displacement field.
 The displacement field is further interpolated and the space-resolved compression calculated from the Jacobian determinant.

 ### Input